-- Use your job log and your record of all of your contacts and job search details to keep a track of which applications you have/haven’t heard back from.
+Use your job log to keep a track of which applications you have or haven’t heard back from.

-- Record all telephone and email contacts with dates, numbers, times and outcomes so you can track your efforts and organise any follow-up.
+Record all telephone and email contacts with dates, numbers, times and outcomes so you can track your efforts and organise any further correspondence.

 Follow-up by phone

-- If you are nervous, consider creating a short script about what you want to say, for example how you think you will fit within the role, your knowledge of the company or any additional training you have undertaken that might be of specific value to the job and the company.
+Consider writing a short script about what you want to say, for example who to speak to, the role you applied for, how you think you will fit within the role, your knowledge of the company or any additional training you have undertaken that might be of specific value to the job.

-- Keep a copy of your CV nearby in case you need to refer back to anything.
+- Keep a copy of your CV nearby in case you need to refer to it.

-- Make the phone call from a place where you can talk and not have distractions.
+- Make the phone call from a place where you will not be disturbed.

 - Keep your follow up brief, to the point and professional.